Jeremmy0/jeremmy0/README.md

 ### 🧠 About Me

 - 🔭 I’m building clean, modern web experiences using the **latest frontend tools**
-- 🎨 I blend code with creativity — from smooth interactions to pixel-perfect layouts
+- 🎨 I blend code with creativity, from smooth interactions to pixel-perfect layouts
 - 🌱 Currently exploring advanced animations with **GSAP** and UI storytelling with **Framer**
 - 💬 Ask me about building landing pages, creative design systems, or interactive UI magic